CaliCastle/TooDoo/Pods/BulletinBoard/README.md

 ## Requirements

+- Xcode 9 and later
 - iOS 9 and later
 - Swift 3.2 and later

 ## Demo

-A demo application is included in the `BulletinBoard` workspace.
+A demo project is included in the `BulletinBoard` workspace.
 It demonstrates how to:

 - integrate the library (setup, data flow)
 - create standard page cards
 - create custom page subclasses to add features
 - create custom cards from scratch

+Two demo targets are available:

+- `BB-Swift` (demo written in Swift)
+- `BB-ObjC` (demo written in Objective-C)

-Build and run the `Instanimal` scheme to use it.
+Build and run the scheme for your favorite language to open the demo app.

 Here's a video showing it in action: